Business Influencers Definition

 As a small business owner, you know the tricky game that is allocating resources to a marketing campaign.
 Many small businesses hire a marketing firm to help them get the word out.
 Others struggle to gain traction while throwing money at DIY efforts like Facebook ads.
-The magic bullet is a free marketing strategy that actually works—and that comes in the form of working with influencers.
+The magic bullet is a free marketing strategy that actually works—and that comes in the form of working with small business influencers (or, more accurately, influencers who work with small businesses).

 Of course, “free” is a complicated word in the world of business, since time is money and every minute spent on one project is essentially a use of limited resources.
-But if the goal is to cut costs and still get the word out about your product or service, third-party influencers who are unconnected to the brand are the best bet.
+But if the goal is cutting costs while still getting the word out about your product or service, third-party influencers who are unconnected to the brand are the best bet.

-Influencers Dominate Social Media: Can They Help Your Business?
+Social Media Influencers Dominate—but Can They Help Your Business?

 These days, influencers understand the power they wield over their thousands of devotees, and they make brands pay to use them as a vehicle for promotion.
 A trusted friend will tell you about a great restaurant for free, but an influencer will need some prodding (usually in the form of money) to do the same.
 Influencers won’t simply promote any product—it has to be a good fit for their personal brand as well (i.e., a makeup designer likely won’t hawk sports memorabilia on their page).
 And finding a great product fit is how to get influencers to promote your product for free.